sjn/introducing-se/README.md

 # Dependencies and acknowledgments

-This site is built with dadoomer's markdown-slides tool, and Reveal.js.
+The site is generated with dadoomer's markdown-slides tool and Reveal.js.
 Please see these separate projects for license and usage terms.
-The site is hosted on Github Pages.
+The introducing.se site itself is hosted on Github Pages.

 ## Markdown-slides